 Vertical platform gates to be tested in Paris

-FRANCE: SNCF’s Transilien business unit is to test vertically-rising platform edge gates from South Korean manufacturer Woori Technology at Vanves-Malakoff station in southern Paris.
+FRANCE: SNCF’s Transilien business unit is to test vertically-rising platform edge gates from South Korean technology company sTraffic at Vanves-Malakoff station in southern Paris.

 Conventional sideways-sliding platform screen doors and half-height gates normally require a standard door spacing, limiting their application to metros with a largely homogenous rolling stock fleet and requiring the trains to stop in a very precise location.
 By contrast, the vertical gates have a much wider opening between narrow pillars, making them more suitable for use with a variety of vehicle types with different door spacings.

-Developed by Woori in co-operation with the Korea Transport Institute, the gates have a horizontal opening of 8 200 mm, although there are plans to develop a wider span.
+Originally developed by the Korea Transport Institute, the gates have a horizontal opening that can be variable up to 8 200 mm, although there are plans to develop a wider span.
 Each gate comprises two overlapping panes made from an aluminium frame and tempered glass panels.
-The operating mechanism comprises an electric screw actuator and chain-supported counterweight at each end of the gate; two actuators for adjacent openings can be accommodated within a 700 mm wide pillar, which can also carry information displays or advertisements.
+The operating mechanism comprises an electric screw actuator and chain-supported counterweight at each end of the gate; two actuators for adjacent openings can be accommodated within a 700 mm wide pillar.
+Control units for the gate mechanism are being supplied under subcontract by Woori Technology.
+The demonstrator version on show at InnoTrans incorporated information displays on the pillars that could also show advertisements.

-Woori is currently working with Ricardo to obtain safety certification for the design, to either Safety Integrity Level 3 or 4.
 Two gates have been supplied for testing in Barcelona, while an evaluation is also underway on the Daegu metro.
-According to Woori, the South Korean government is keen to replace the earlier designs of platform screen doors by vertical gates to improve safety and facilitate the introduction of new rolling stock types.
+According to sTraffic, the South Korean government is keen to replace the earlier designs of platform screen doors by vertical gates to improve safety and facilitate the introduction of new rolling stock types.